Training-free Truthfulness Detection via Sparse MLP Value Vectors: TruthV: Training-free Truthfulness Detection via Value Vectors in LLM

 \subsection{Ablations}

 \paragraph{Effect of the number of selected value vectors.}

-We examine the impact of the hyper-parameter $p$, which controls the number of value vectors included in the ensemble, by varying it from 0.01\% to 1\%.
-As shown in Figure \ref{fig:p}, performance improves rapidly as $p$ increases, reaching a peak at a relatively small $p$, and then declines more gradually as $p$ continue to grow.
-However, the subsequent drop in accuracy is relatively small.
-We hypothesize that when $p$ is too small, the selected value vectors may be overly specific to the 30 labeled samples used for selection, leading to poor generalization.
-In contrast, setting $p$ too high may introduce unrelated value vectors into the voting pool, which degrades performance.
-We further observe that both activation patterns follow similar performance trajectories across different $p$ values, indicating that their behavior with respect to ensemble size is broadly consistent.
+We examine the impact of the hyperparameter $p$, which controls the number of value vectors included in the ensemble by varying it from 0.01\% to 1\%.
+As shown in Figure \ref{fig:p}, performance rises rapidly with increasing $p$, peaks at a relatively small value, and then gradually declines, with only a modest drop afterward.
+We hypothesize that a very small $p$ leads to overfitting on the 30 labeled samples used for selection, while an excessively large $p$ introduce unrelated value vectors that dilute useful signals.
+Both activation patterns exhibit similar trend across different $p$ values, suggesting consistent behavior with respect to ensemble size.
 In addition, we observe that the optimal value of $p$ varies across LLMs.
 To identify a unified setting, we compute the average accuracy across all four models and find that the performance peaks around $p=0.001$.
-Accordingly, we adopt $p=0.001$ for all models in our experiments.
+Accordingly, we adopt $p=0.001$ for all experiments.

 \paragraph{Effect of activation pattern.}